 Additional deductions on income received from transfer of agricultural products or timber

-After the allowed deductions, a sole proprietor may additionally deduct up to 2877 euros a year from his or her income received from the transfer of unprocessed self-produced agricultural products (4 column 4 of the form E).
-Besides, the owners of wooded real estates who are entered in the commercial register as sole proprietors, may additionally deduct up to 2877 euros from the income derived from the sale of timber (4 column 5 of the form E).
+After the allowed deductions, a sole proprietor may additionally deduct up to 2877 euros a year from his or her income received from the transfer of unprocessed self-produced agricultural products (line 2.4 of form E).
+Besides, the owners of wooded real estates who are entered in the commercial register as sole proprietors, may additionally deduct up to 2877 euros from the income derived from the sale of timber (line 3.4 of form E).

 Increased basic exemption may be taken into account within the range of a particular type of income.
 If a person is engaged in different lines of business, e.g. sale of timber and of agricultural products, he or she should have separate calculations of income and expenses concerning the sale of timber and separate calculations on the sale of agricultural products.